 Based on this, the doctor will decide in favor of using one or another drug for anesthesia.

-Before the operation, the intestines of a small patient are cleaned with an enema so that during the operation there is no involuntary stool discharge.
-This is very important for abdominal operations (on the abdominal organs).
+Before the operation, the small patient’s intestines are cleaned with an enema to prevent involuntary stool passing during the operation.
+This is very important when abdominal operations(on the abdominal organs).

 All this helps to distract and interest the child, conduct an examination in the form of a game, and even give the child the right to choose, for example, a mask for himself.

-The consequences of anesthesia for the child's body
+Consequences of anesthesia for a child’s body

 There is always a risk of intolerance to drugs or their components, especially in children prone to allergies.

-• Anaphylactic shock (immediate type allergic reaction).
+• Anaphylactic shock (immediate allergic reaction).

 • Malignant hyperemia (temperature rise above 40 degrees).